 Service Catalog (Design Time)

+During runtime, the service catalog is only used to retrieve service specifications.
 During the design time, we need to retrieve, create and update the service specification.
+The concept to market activities of service design are not in the scope of this standard.

 Use Cases